 Loperamide should not be given to a child younger than 2 years of age because of the risk of serious breathing and heart problems.

 Why is this medication prescribed?

 Nonprescription (over-the-counter) loperamide is used to control acute diarrhea (loose stools that come on suddenly and usually lasts less than 2 weeks), including travelers' diarrhea.
 Prescription loperamide is also used to control acute diarrhea and also ongoing diarrhea associated with inflammatory bowel disease (IBD; condition in which the lining of all or part of the intestine is swollen, irritated, or has sores).
 Prescription loperamide is also used to reduce the amount of fluid in people with ileostomies (surgery to create an opening for waste to leave the body through the abdomen).
 Loperamide is in a class of medications called antidiarrheal agents.
 It works by decreasing the flow of fluids and electrolytes into the bowel and by slowing down the movement of the bowel to decrease the number of bowel movements.

 How should this medicine be used?

-Loperamide comes as a tablet, capsule, and liquid to take by mouth.
-It usually is taken immediately after each loose bowel movement; it is sometimes taken on a schedule (one or more times a day) for chronic diarrhea.
+Loperamide comes as a tablet, capsule, and as a suspension or solution (liquid) to take by mouth.
+Nonprescription (over-the-counter) loperamide usually is taken immediately after each loose bowel movement but not more than the 24-hour maximum amount described on the label.
+Prescription loperamide is sometimes taken on a schedule (one or more times a day).
 Follow the directions on the package or on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take loperamide exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 What special precautions should I follow?